2024–25 Futsal Club Championship

-The 2024–25 Futsal Club Championship is the 4th edition of the Futsal Club Championship, an annual futsal club tournament in India organised by the All India Football Federation (AIFF).
+The 2024–25 Futsal Club Championship was the 4th edition of the Futsal Club Championship, an annual futsal club tournament in India organised by the All India Football Federation (AIFF).

 On 18 August 2025, Goal Hunterz FC defeated Bhawanipore Club by 4–2 to become champions of this edition.
 Nikhil Mali scored the highest numbers of goals in the tournament; 16 goals for Bhawanipore.

 Format

 The Futsal Club Championship 2024–25 features a total of 17 teams divided into four groups in a round-robin format.
 Winners and runners-up of each group proceeded to quarter-finals.